Where do Peers work?

-Peer supporters work in many different environments, with jobs that focus on direct service, program management, advocacy, and more.
-For example, peer supporters in Texas provide direct services in:
+Peers work in many different environments, with jobs that focus on direct services, program management, advocacy, and more.
+For example, Peers in Texas provide direct services in settings such as:

-- Peer-run organizations (Consumer-Operated Service Providers, Recovery Community Organizations, and other groups that are run by peer supporters and/or people in recovery)
+- Peer-run organizations (Consumer-Operated Service Providers, Recovery Community Organizations, and other groups that are run by Peers and/or people in recovery)

 - Residential settings (domestic violence shelters, residential settings for people in substance use recovery, shelters or residential settings for people experiencing homelessness, etc.)